Odir Jacques: El Salvador

 Before moving to Costa Rica, Jacques Ferreira started at Bangu in Brazil's Carioca League, then played for several years in El Salvador with Club Deportivo FAS.
-Although he failed to win any trophies in his time with FAS, he did help them to reach the championship final for three consecutive seasons in 1967/68, 1969 and 1970.
+Although he did not win any trophies in his time with FAS, he did help them to reach the championship final for three consecutive seasons in 1967/68, 1969 and 1970.
 He was very well known and popular with the club's supporters as he was a very effective and consistent striker.
 In his few years in El Salvador he scored a total of 126 goals, and is currently still listed as one of the highest goalscorers of all time.
 He holds a scoring record still remaining untouched, scoring 30 goals in 36 games in 1968 with Alianza.

 Costa Rica

 From FAS, Ferreira moved to Saprissa, where he won several national championships, including the famous six consecutive championships won by Saprissa from 1972 to 1977, a record both in Costa Rica as well as in the American continent.
 He also played with Alajuelense and Herediano, before retiring at age 33.

-Jacques was an excellent goal scorer, very quick and gifted, with great skills for shooting especially free kicks.
-He is always remembered by Saprissa's fans, because of his unique talents.
+Jacques was a notable goal scorer, with strong skills for shooting especially free kicks.

 He was the best goal scorer in the 1972 Costa Rica's first division tournament, in which he scored 18 goals.
 He scored 5 goals in one game against Puntarenas in May 1972.
 He totalled 82 goals in the Costa Rican top tier.

 He is considered by many experts, as the best foreigner to ever play in the Costa Rica's first division.